 Republic of Rwanda, Republic of Burundi, and the United Republic of Tanzania – Dar es Salaam-Isaka-Kigali/Keza-Musongati Railway Project.
-Leader of the legal team that advised on the construction of a new international standard gauge railway, which will largely run parallel to the existing meter gauge railway between Dar es Salaam to Isaka and provide a new rail link between the 3 countries, connecting Isaka with Kigali and Keza with Musongati.
-The $5.2 billion railway line is approximately 1,661km and may unlock the vast mineral resources in the hinterland by providing lower transport costs to the port of Dar es Salaam.
+Leader of the legal team that advised on the construction of a new international standard gauge railway linking the three countries.
+The $5.2 billion approximately 1,661km railway line may unlock the vast mineral resources in the hinterland by providing lower transport costs to the port of Dar es Salaam.
 Stephanie researched and prepared memoranda for the Rwanda Transport Development Agency and drafted procurement and contract documents for the Tanzanian segments between Dar es Salaam and Isaka.

 Kenya National Highways Authority – Nairobi Southern Bypass Toll Road.
 Primary member of the legal team for the concession of the operation and maintenance of one of the first toll roads in Kenya consisting of a 4-lane dual carriageway is 28.6km in length, with 12km slip roads and 8.5km service roads.
 The NSB has been identified as a high priority by the Government of Kenya to alleviate traffic congestion in its capital and the second largest city in East Africa.
 Stephanie’s services included reviewing enabling P3 legislation, assessing project risk, and producing procurement and contract documents.

 Zambia Electricity Supply Corporation – Kafue Gorge Lower Hydro Project.
 Key member of the legal team for the design and construction of a 750MW hydroelectric power station.
 The project will increase electricity production in the country by 38% and address the growing demand for electricity in the country.
 The EPC contract was awarded to Sinohydro Corporation in 2015 and is being financed by the Zambian government and foreign financial institutions including the Exim Bank of China.
 Stephanie reviewed the enabling legislation and assessed the project risks.